jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 source ~/.bashrc
 ```

-Now you can verify your installation with (for python2.7)
+Verify your installation with (for python2.7)

 ```python
 python
 >>> import caffe
 ```

-Now, we are ready with are our Deep Learning setup, Get Going!
+Now, Deep Learning setup all ready for running.
+Get Going!

 ---